Edited 2019-11-30: tweaked the wording a little bit.

 Let me explain some of the other items on the list.
 Inequitable school funding hurts students at lower income schools, which struggle to maintain buildings as well as attract and retain high-quality teachers.
 (Funny how that same argument is used so frequently to explain the sky-high pay for business executives, but no one has tried it with teacher pay.
 One tries to sell you stuff; the other spends about 7 hours a day, roughly 180 days a year, with your children.)

 Lack of funding also means that schools have to cut back on field trips, electives, after school activities, and even school supplies (like textbooks, white boards, projectors, etc.).
-Students' families end up having to pay for some of this---such as pay-to-play for extracurricular activities.
-And, we are right back at childhood poverty again.
+Students' families end up having to pay for some of this — such as pay-to-play for extracurricular activities.
+And, we are right back at childhood poverty again &mdash rich families can afford this stuff (but honestly, they shouldn't have to either).

 Let's make the school year longer.
-Students in the USA do not need 3 months off.
+Students in the USA do not need 2 to 3 months off for summer.
 This is too long a break, and every teacher knows that they are going to spend part of the new school year reviewing with students to make up for what the students (quite understandably) have forgotten over the summer.

 Lengthening the school year would be a great time to improve teacher pay.
 As I mentioned above, if you want the best and brightest, the hardest working, the teachers who are going to have the biggest impact on your children's lives, then you should be prepared to pay them as if that is what they are.
 Plenty of great teachers work for too little now, but more pay would certainly bring in more great teachers and would help struggling districts fill all their open teaching positions.
-The thing is, there is a teacher shortage in many areas of the country.
+The thing is, many areas of the country have teacher shortages (at least in some content areas like math and science or in specialty areas like intervension specialists and ESOL teachers).

 Sorry to say this, but some teacher education in the USA can be pretty bad.
 We do not do a uniformly great job of educating our educators, which may explain why teaching has a huge dropout rate.
 Something like 1 in 4 teachers will quit and move to a different profession within five years of starting teaching.
 How many bankers or business people study for four or five years at college to become bankers or business people and end up switching to something totally different within the first five years?
 My guess is that the numbers are nowhere near 1 in 4.
 We need to improve the system for teaching teachers.